albertovalzgris/markdown-cv/index.md

 **Urban Studies**
 Department of Regional and Urban Studies (DIST), Polytechnic University of Turin
 *Guest lecturer*.
 Course held by prof. F. Governa
-This guest lecture for master students in Architecture focused on the planetary dimension of urbanization patterns, covering debates on city-country relations, urban metabolism and ex- tended urbanization through the reconstruction of theoretical lineages and the analysis of empirical case studies.
+This guest lecture for master students in Architecture focused on the planetary dimension of urbanization patterns, covering debates on city-country relations, urban metabolism and extended urbanization through the reconstruction of theoretical lineages and the analysis of empirical case studies.
 <br>

 `2019-2020`
 **Urban Studies**
 Department of Regional and Urban Studies (DIST), Polytechnic University of Turin
 *Teaching assistant*.
 Course held by prof. F. Governa
-This guest lecture for master students in Architecture focused on the planetary dimension of urbanization patterns, covering debates on city-country relations, urban metabolism and ex- tended urbanization through the reconstruction of theoretical lineages and the analysis of empirical case studies.
+This guest lecture for master students in Architecture focused on the planetary dimension of urbanization patterns, covering debates on city-country relations, urban metabolism and extended urbanization through the reconstruction of theoretical lineages and the analysis of empirical case studies.
 <br>

 `2018-2019`